 SHOW PROGRAM

 Donate $10 and get a champagne toast!

-Jackson Heights Land Acknowledgement: We acknowledge that our show today is on the native land of Munsee Lenape and Lekawe people, who continue to live and work on this land to this day.
+Rockaway Land Acknowledgement: We acknowledge that our show today is on the native land of Munsee Lenape and Lekawe people, who continue to live and work on this land to this day.

+SHOW PROGRAM